“Mental health… is not a destination, but a process. It’s about how you drive, not where you’re going.” – Noam Shpancer, PhD.

-We can express our gratitude by saying our list of “Thank Yous” verbally before starting out our day every morning, writing it in a gratitude journal, or simply by quietly expressing gratitude for things and people we are thankful for as we go about our day.
+We can express our gratitude by saying our list of “Thank Yous” verbally before starting out our day every morning, writing it all down in a gratitude journal, or simply by quietly expressing gratitude for things and people we are thankful for as we go about our day.

 Read more: Why It’s Important to Count Our Blessings

 4. Get Adequate Sleep

 Countless research found that we are able to best perform and are most energized when we get enough sleep on a daily basis.